dbmdz/berts/README.md

 # Changelog

+* 18.11.2021: Public release of multilingual and monolingual Historic Language Models.
 * 24.09.2021: Public release of cased/uncased Turkish ELECTRA and ConvBERT models, trained on mC4 corpus.
 * 17.08.2021: Public release of re-trained German GPT-2 model.
 * 24.06.2021: Public release of Turkish ELECTRA model, trained on Turkish part of multilingual C4 corpus.